 We welcome community contributions to the documentation!
 You can help by reporting errors and typos, or by contributing new or updated sections.
-This topic describes the three main ways to contribute to the docs, and provides guidance on writing good documentation.
+This topic describes the two main ways to contribute to the docs, and provides guidance on writing good documentation.

-Three ways to improve the Puppet documentation
+Two ways to improve the Puppet documentation

 Filing a ticket